weesvisje/docs/docs/concepts/http.md

             "properties": {
               "commands": {
                 "title": "Commands",
-                "description": "The list of all write commands to be run", "type": "array",
+                "description": "The list of all write commands to be run.", "type": "array",
                 "items": {
                   "$ref": "#/definitions/WriteCommand"